Limmud: Other Limmud events in UK

 Other events run by Limmud in the UK, either on their own or in partnership with others, have included music events and the Florence Melton Adult Mini-School, organised in partnership with the London Jewish Cultural Centre.

 Limmuds around the world

 The Limmud model has now spread to many other countries.
-More than ninety communities in 42 countries on six continents have hosted Limmud events including Hong Kong,.
-Peru, India, Montenegro, Majorca and Jamaica.
+More than ninety communities in 42 countries on six continents have hosted Limmud events including Hong Kong, Peru, India, Montenegro, Mallorca and Jamaica.

 Limmud events around the world have included: